The Jackass Narcissist.

 But constantly ask yourself, “Wait, is this person even worth my tears and heartache?
 Hell no.

-When people ask me how to move on and let go, I tell them that the most important thing is to change what you demand of yourself and to change your mindset because that pain is consuming you and clouding your judgment.
+The most important thing is to change what you demand of yourself.
+This is what I tell them when people ask me how to move on and let go.
+You also need to change your mindset.
+That pain is consuming you and clouding your judgment.

-Think !
-I know that it hurts that you don’t have them, but never forget how much it hurt when you did have them.
+Think!
+I know that it hurts that you don’t have them.
+Never forget how much it hurt when you did have them.

 Ghosting by the narcissist.